d-kleine/AZ_AI-Engineering/project2_Virtual-Dental-Office-Assistant/README.md

 ![Resources Overview](./screenshots/rg_resources.png)

-After having create all resources and running the bot, the output should like this:
+After having create all resources and running the bot, the output should like look this:

 * Local test in Azure Bot's Web Chat:

 ![Local Bot Test](./portal_bot_test.png)